Odisha: Education

 Entry to various institutes of higher education especially into engineering degrees is through a centralised Odisha Joint Entrance Examination, conducted by the Biju Patnaik University of Technology (BPUT), Rourkela, since 2003, where seats are provided according to order of merit.
 Few of the engineering institutes enroll students by through Joint Entrance Examination.
 For medical courses, there is a corresponding National Eligibility Cum Entrance Test.

 Culture

+Odisha is home to several Hindu figures.
+Sant Bhima Bhoi was a leader of the Mahima sect.
+Sarala Das, a Hindu Khandayat, was the translator of the epic Mahabharata into Odia.
+Chaitanya Das was a Buddhistic-Vaishnava and writer of the Nirguna Mahatmya.
+Jayadeva was the author of the Gita Govinda.